iiroak/Minecraft-Utility-BossBarTools/README.md

 ## 📄 License & Credits

 ### This Project
-This mod is released under the **Creative Commons Zero v1.0 Universal (CC0-1.0)** license, making it completely free and open source.
+This mod is released under the **MIT License**, making it completely free and open source.

 ### Acknowledgments
 - **Meteor Client Development Team** - For the open-source boss bar hiding implementation that inspired this mod